How to

 - voluntary unpaid work for humanitarian organisations, religious organisations, sports associations, or similar.

-Remember that any unpaid work must be agreed with your NAV advisor, and must be included as part of your activity plan (in Norwegian).
+Remember that any unpaid work must be agreed with your Nav advisor, and must be included as part of your activity plan (in Norwegian).

 Assets and tax-free income